-The status of Google’s operating system for smart household devices, Brillo, has been in obscurity for over a year.
+The status of Google’s Brillo operating system for smart household devices has been murky.
 The code was only available through an invitation from Google and few devices had been built using it.
-Now the company is giving the first preview of the system.

-Last week, Google said that it had released a preview of the software, a bare-bones version of Android for things like connected light bulbs and door locks.
+But Google said last week that it had released a preview of the software, a bare-bones version of Android for things like connected light bulbs and door locks.
 It includes support for several hardware platforms from Intel and others.
 The company also announced plans to simplify its Weave communications standard, which connects devices through Google’s cloud.

 The preview of the operating system, which has been rebranded as Android Things, is the latest window into Google’s effort to translate the software inside 80% of smartphones into smart household devices.
 The effort dovetails with Nest Labs, the division of Google’s parent company Alphabet that makes smart thermostats and security cameras.